envoyproxy/gateway/site/content/en/latest/user/security/oidc.md

 ### Create a SecurityPolicy

-Please notice that the `redirectURL` and `logoutPath` must match the target HTTPRoute.
-In this example, the target HTTPRoute is configured to match the host `www.example.com` and the path `/myapp`, so the `redirectURL` must be prefixed with `https://www.example.com/myapp`, and `logoutPath` must be prefixed with`/myapp`, otherwise the OIDC authentication will fail because the redirect and logout requests will not match the target HTTPRoute and therefore can't be processed by the OAuth2 filter on that HTTPRoute.

-Note: please replace the ${CLIENT_ID} in the below yaml snippet with the actual Client ID that you got from the OIDC provider.
+Note: please replace the ${CLIENT_ID} with the actual Client ID that you got from the previous step.

 ```shell
 cat <<EOF | kubectl apply -f -